Mark Twain Lake: Clarence Cannon Dam and power house

 Clarence Cannon Dam is a 138 ft high and 1940 ft long combination concrete gravity embankment dam.
 The dam contains 450000 yd3 of concrete and 3000000 yd3 of earth-fill.

 The dam contains a hydroelectric power plant, with two generators, capable of producing up to 58 MW of power, or enough to supply a town of 20,000 people.
 When both units are operating at capacity, as much as 5,400,000 USgal of water pass through the turbines each minute.
 A regulation dam, located 9.5 mi downstream from the main dam, creates a storage pool that can be used for pumped-storage hydroelectricity.
 When demand for electricity is low, power from other sources can be used to pump water back from the tailwater to the lake.
 This water can then be re-cycled through the turbines when energy is in high demand.

 Namesakes

 Clarence Cannon was one of the prime influences in the realization of the Cannon Dam Project during his 42 years serving in the U.S. House of Representatives.
 He was actively engaged in farming in Lincoln County throughout his life and the author of several publications on parliamentary law.
 Following his death in 1964, the Joanna Dam was officially renamed to honor the man who was a longtime supporter of the project.

-The lake is named for author Mark Twain, (pen name of Samuel Clemens) who was born in Florida, Missouri.
+The lake is named for author Samuel Clemens, (pen name of Mark Twain) who was born in Florida, Missouri.
 At the time of his birth, Florida sat on the bank of the Salt River which was later dammed to create the lake.
 Although he lived and wrote about many other places, he often delighted audiences and readers with colorful stories of his native Missouri.